A formalization of convex polyhedra based on the simplex method: Introduction

-In Sect.~\ref{sec:preliminaries}, we introduce basic concepts and results on polyhedra and linear programming.
+\paragraph{Organization of the Paper} In Sect.~\ref{sec:preliminaries}, we introduce basic concepts and results on polyhedra and linear programming.
 In Sect.~\ref{sec:bases}, we describe the main components of the simplex method, and start its formalization.
 The lexicographic rule is dealt with in Sect.~\ref{sec:lex}.
 The two phases of the simplex method are formalized in Sect.~\ref{sec:PhaseII} and~\ref{sec:Phase1}, along with some of the main mathematical results that can be derived from them.
 Finally, we discuss the outcome of our work in Sect.~\ref{sec:outcome}.

-By convention, all \Coq{} definitions, functions, theorems, \etc{} introduced in our work are highlighted in blue.
-This is to distinguish them from the existing material, in particular, the ones brought from the \MathCompShort{} library.
+By convention, all \Coq{} definitions, functions, theorems, \etc{} introduced in this work are highlighted in blue when they appear for the first time.
+This is to distinguish them from the existing material, in particular those brought from the \MathCompShort{} library.
 We inform the reader that the vast majority of the results described in this paper (especially the ones of Sect.~\ref{sec:bases} to~\ref{sec:Phase1}) are gathered in the file \C$simplex.v$ of \CoqPolyhedra.